Earth and Mars – a comparison | Earth vs Mars

 Mars is located near the outer boundary of the habitable zone

-The habitable zone is a region in a Solar system where liquid water can exist on a planet’s surface given the atmospheric conditions are right.
-Mars is located near the outer boundary of our Solar system’s habitable zone.
+The habitable zone is a region in a solar system where liquid water can exist on a planet’s surface given the atmospheric conditions are right.
+Mars is located near the outer boundary of our solar system’s habitable zone.
 Earth is well within the habitable zone.

 Highest mountain